Something has broken, what should we do?

 What is a Property Deposit?

 A Property deposit is a sum of money lodged with Accomco and protected under the myDeposits insurance backed scheme.
-The amount varies between houses but is generally eight weeks rent.
-It is designed to deter tenants from causing damage to properties and to incentivise an orderly end to tenancies.
+The amount varies between houses but is a maximum of six weeks rent.
+It is designed to deter occupiers from causing damage to properties and to incentivise an orderly end to periods of occupation.

-Deductions may only be made in accordance with the terms of the tenancy agreement.
+Deductions may only be made in accordance with the terms of the Licence agreement.

 Finally, it it very important to note that property deposits do not cover your last month's rent.